Looking towards a now quiet Mt Tarawera - Image courtesy of © WVV

 Fax: +64 7 366 6607

-Shuttle options are available too if you haven't got your own transportation.
+A shuttle option is available if you haven't got your own transportation.

 Thermal Land Shuttle